-Shinjuku is one of the busiest areas in Tokyo.
-While Shibuya may be more hip and trendy, Shinjuku is your classic snapshot of modern Japan – neon, skyscrapers, shopping malls and a convenience store on every corner.
+Shinjuku is one of the busiest areas in Tokyo and your classic snapshot of modern Japan – neon, skyscrapers, shopping malls and a convenience store on every corner.
 It’s also the location of many business and chain hotels so it’s quite likely you’ll be staying in this area.
-While there’s plenty of shops and restaurants, Shinjuku is a little lacking in sightseeing, and it’s all pretty sprawling – the station itself is enough to tire you out.
-So while it makes a great base (you can get a train or subway to pretty much anywhere), you’ll probably spend more time in other areas.
-But if you only have a short time in Tokyo, you can get a lot of things ticked off here.
+While there’s plenty of shops and restaurants, they’re spread over a large area with a huge train station in the middle so it can be difficult to navigate.
+It makes a great base for exploring Tokyo as you can get a lot of things ticked off here.

 Metropolitan Government Building

 Head here for the tourist office (with English maps) and the free observation floor.
 Considering the prices charged for Mori Tower or Sunshine 60, this is well worth doing.
 It also has a pretty good gift shop for traditional and kawaii souvenirs.
 Website »

 You can find just about anything in Shinjuku (including the red light district).
 There are many many shopping malls for fashion and beauty, lots of big brand and electronics stores and Studio Alta is great for teenage girls.
 There’s also plenty places to eat (try the restaurant floor at Times Square) and lots of little alleys to explore.